This newly discovered commerce secretary, whatever the reason, guy runs into a car and runs into it again when driving away from the accident.

 That's how that's how it works.

-They're in the other end of the of the scale.
+Look at the same talking are there in the other end of the scale.

 When you want to tug at people's heartstrings and get them to go along with expansion of government, you go for the same thing.